Nadiyahr/angular-questionary/form-questionary/README.md

 ## Further help

-Deploy on GitHub ng deploy with --base-href=angular_reactive_forms_tt
+For deploy on GitHub add to your project ng add angular-cli-ghpages then ng deploy --base-href=questionary-tt-angular